vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Do crazy stuff with SQL

-A very special endpoint is the POST command to /public-api/v1/lists/list.
-It allows to execute an SQL command.
-The cool thing is that we can do data aggregation with it and let the database do the work.
-Depending on the use case that can reduce the amount of data dramatically.
+A special endpoint is `/public-api/v1/lists/list`, which takes a `POST` request.
+This endpoint allows us to execute a SQL command.
+The cool thing is that we can do data aggregation with it and let the database do all the work.
+Depending on the use case, this can reduce the amount of data dramatically.

-Let's assume we are not interested in every record of our stockinfo table.
-We want to know, how many records are in the table that are marked with "locked=true" and how many are there with "Locked=false".
-The correct SQL get exactly this information is "select Locked, count(*) as Counter from stockinfo group by locked".
+Let's assume that we are not interested in every record of our `stockinfo` table.
+We want to know how many records in the table are marked with `locked=true` and how many are marked with `locked=false`.
+This is the SQL command that gets exactly this information:

+{% highlight sql %}
+select Locked, count(*) as Counter from stockinfo group by locked
+{% endhighlight %}

-An here's the sample how to shoot this SQL against the endpoint and get a table of aggregated data back.
+And here's the  how to shoot this SQL against the endpoint and get a table of aggregated data back.
 We use the pandas-function to print out the result table formatted.

 {% highlight python %}
 # Get table data with the help of SQL command